Machine Learning Force Fields: Concluding remarks

 Concluding, ML-FFs are a highly active line of research with many unexplored avenues and attractive applications in chemistry, with possibilities to contribute to a better understanding of fundamental quantum chemical properties and ample opportunity for novel theoretical, algorithmic and practical improvement.
 Given the success of this relatively young interdisciplinary field, it is to be expected that ML-FFs will become a fundamental part of modern computational chemistry.

 \begin{acknowledgement} OTU acknowledges funding from the Swiss National Science Foundation (Grant No. P2BSP2\_188147).
-KRM was supported in part by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea Government (No. 2019-0-00079, Artificial Intelligence Graduate School Program, Korea University), and was partly supported by the German Ministry for Education and Research (BMBF) under Grants 01IS14013A-E, 01GQ1115, 01GQ0850, 01IS18025A, 031L0207D and 01IS18037A; the German Research Foundation (DFG) under Grant Math+, EXC 2046/1, Project ID 390685689.
+AT was supported by the European Research Council (ERC-CoG ``BeStMo'').
+KRM was supported in part by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea Government (No. 2017-0-00451, Development of BCI based Brain and Cognitive Computing Technology for Recognizing User’s Intentions using Deep Learning) and funded by the Korea Government (No. 2019-0-00079, Artificial Intelligence Graduate School Program, Korea University), and was partly supported by the German Ministry for Education and Research (BMBF) under Grants 01IS14013A-E, 01GQ1115, 01GQ0850, 01IS18025A, 031L0207D and 01IS18037A; the German Research Foundation (DFG) under Grant Math+, EXC 2046/1, Project ID 390685689.
 We would like to thank Stefan Ganscha for his valuable input to the manuscript.
 Correspondence to AT and KRM. \end{acknowledgement}